Pros

 All Other Segments: 3%

-Source Notes: Segment data provided by Spatial.ai, an AI-Powered segmentation platform for retail marketers.
+Source Notes: Segment data reflects 0.25mi radius and is provided by Spatial.ai, an AI-Powered segmentation platform for retail marketers.

 Tenant Sales per Square Foot: $1,200